-The Centre for Studies and Research in Values (CSRV) at the Rabita Mohammedia des Oulémas (Mohammadia League of Scholars) is an institute of religious studies founded in 2006 by King Mohammed VI, established to reflect on, and develop strategies for, the promotion of an open and moderate Islam
+The Centre for Studies and Research in Values (CSRV) at the Rabita Mohammedia des Oulémas (Mohammadia League of Scholars) is an institute of religious studies founded in 2006 by King Mohammed VI, established to reflect on, and develop strategies for, the promotion of an open and moderate Islam.

 A key focus of the work of the CSVR is to prevent hatred and violent extremism through the promotion of inclusion and education in Moroccan society.
-The Centre aims to do so via the training of religious scholars and leaders. and the provision of educational materials that promote a moderate and inclusive interpretation of religion.
+The Centre aims to do so via the training of religious scholars and leaders, and the provision of educational materials that promote a moderate and inclusive interpretation of religion.
 The leaders then take this vision of Islam back to their communities and propagate messages of tolerance and equality.
 As part of this programme, religious leaders are provided with materials that 'deconstruct' radical Islamic discourse, and challenge extremist interpretations of concepts such as 'jihad.'
 The materials provided to community leaders may be books and pamphlets, but can also be 'theatre exercises, cartoons and comic books, video games and short films.

-USING TELEVISION TO TELL THE LIFE STORIES OF VICTIMS OF INTOLERANCE AND TO PROMOTE UNDERSTANDING AND INTEGRATION
+USING TELEVISION TO TELL THE LIFE STORIES OF VICTIMS OF INTOLERANCE, AND TO PROMOTE UNDERSTANDING AND INTEGRATION

-Ms Myriam Sahraoui is an actress, director and researcher born and raised The Kelman Institute is a civil society organisation focused on conflict in Morocco to a Moroccan father and a Dutch mother, and who studied in Amsterdam.
-From 2017, inspired by her bi-cultural heritage, she coproduced a highly successful Dutch television series 'Groeten uit Holland' of Moroccan descent in their daily lives in the Netherlands, and in their efforts to adapt to Dutch traditions and culture.
+Ms Myriam Sahraoui is an actress, director and researcher born and raised in Morocco to a Moroccan father and a Dutch mother, and who studied in Amsterdam.
+From 2017, inspired by her bi-cultural heritage, she coproduced a highly successful Dutch television series 'Groeten uit Holland' ('Greetings from Holland'), which follows five first-generation Dutch citizens of Moroccan descent in their daily lives in the Netherlands, and in their efforts to adapt to Dutch traditions and culture.

-Netherlands towards migrants.
+The series had a significant impact on the perceptions of people in the Netherlands towards migrants.
 It helped to challenge popular narratives of North African migrants and Islam as a 'problem' or a 'threat to the traditional Dutch way of life,' and reveal the daily discrimination directed towards, and difficulties faced by, Dutch people of Moroccan descent.
-According to Ms yond entrenched misconceptions of 'the other' and securing peace.
-Sahraoui, it did so by 'using mass media to confront prejudiced stereotypes, breaking down barriers of cultural misunderstanding, showing the shared humanity and life experiences of migrants and members of traditional Dutch society, and showing the wider Dutch population the reality of racism and Islamophobia in the Netherlands and the impact this has on the victims.
+According to Ms Sahraoui, it did so by 'using mass media to confront prejudiced stereotypes, breaking down barriers of cultural misunderstanding, showing the shared humanity and life experiences of migrants and members of traditional Dutch society, and showing the wider Dutch population the reality of racism and Islamophobia in the Netherlands and the impact this has on the victims.